VitorTLinhares/VitorTLinhares/README.md

 ## Hi there 👋
 <br>
-My name is Vitor and I'm a Full Stack Developer.
-I can already create content using HTML and CSS, but I'm still learning and improving my JavaScript skills.
+My name is Vitor and I am studying and training to become a Full Stack developer.
+I can already create content using HTML and CSS, but I am still learning and improving my JavaScript skills.